Potatovender/Breakthrough_early/README.md

 To play the game, just download the .jar file.
+You can download it by clicking "view raw" after clicking the .jar file

 The game is designed to be even harder than Chess; Your turn easily can consist of up to 20 moves, with millions, if not trillions, of possible outcomes.